 - You don’t need to speak Vietnamese to be able to live in Ho Chi Minh City.
 The city has a relatively young population and many people speak conversational/basic English.
 Knowing a small selection of phrases is enough to be able to live without problems.
 But, Vietnamese is a complex, tonal language and very challenging to pick up.

 - Year round warmth.
 Ho Chi Minh City experiences two seasons: wet and dry.
 Both seasons remain warm though, meaning it stays shorts-weather throughout the year!
 This is different to the North of Vietnam (Hanoi) where they experience 4 marked seasons with accompanying changes in temperature.
 Some people might not enjoy living in a hot, humid climate but I love having the same wardrobe year-round!

 The CONS of living in Ho Chi Minh City

 - Traffic is busy and the volume of motorbikes can be overwhelming.
 The busy energy of city living is one of the main cons of living in Ho Chi Minh City for most expats.
 Coming from the west it can be very overwhelming to see the number of bikes on the road.
 It is a scary prospect crossing the street during rush hour and taking on the road on your own can seem terrifying.
 You can quickly pick up the rules of the road and once you do, you will start to feel much more comfortable on the road.
-Our big piece of advice is not to rush the process.
+My biggest piece of advice is not to rush the process.
 You’ll know if you are ready to start driving yourself.

 Related Post: Learning to Ride a Motorbike in Vietnam